elmtree-askmo/cloudcannon-app/content/learn/engineering/explain-the-behavior-of-a-series-rlc-circuit-in-an-ac-sinusoidal-regime.md

 url: /learn/engineering/questions/explain-the-behavior-of-a-series-rlc-circuit-in-an-ac-sinusoidal-regime
 score: -1.0
 related_article1:
-    id: 169844
+    id: 169853
-    title: How do Kirchhoff's laws apply to the analysis of DC circuits?
+    title: >-
+        Explain the concept of active and reactive power in electrical circuits.
     subject: Engineering
-    url: /learn/engineering/questions/how-do-kirchhoffs-laws-apply-to-the-analysis-of-dc-circuits
+    url: /learn/engineering/questions/explain-the-concept-of-active-and-reactive-power-in-electrical-circuits
 related_article2:
-    id: 169849
+    id: 169854
-    title: Define a bipole and explain its role in an electrical circuit.
+    title: >-
+        How is power factor correction achieved in electrical systems?
     subject: Engineering
-    url: /learn/engineering/questions/define-a-bipole-and-explain-its-role-in-an-electrical-circuit
+    url: /learn/engineering/questions/how-is-power-factor-correction-achieved-in-electrical-systems
 related_article3:
-    id: 169849
+    id: 169861
-    title: Define a bipole and explain its role in an electrical circuit.
+    title: >-
+        How are phasor diagrams used in the analysis of RLC circuits?
     subject: Engineering
-    url: /learn/engineering/questions/define-a-bipole-and-explain-its-role-in-an-electrical-circuit
+    url: /learn/engineering/questions/how-are-phasor-diagrams-used-in-the-analysis-of-rlc-circuits
 related_article4:
-    id: 169843
+    id: 169859
-    title: What are the basic postulates and conventions used in the analysis of DC circuits?
+    title: >-
+        Describe the electrical characteristics of an ideal inductor in a sinusoidal AC regime.
     subject: Engineering
-    url: /learn/engineering/questions/what-are-the-basic-postulates-and-conventions-used-in-the-analysis-of-dc-circuits
+    url: /learn/engineering/questions/describe-the-electrical-characteristics-of-an-ideal-inductor-in-a-sinusoidal-ac-regime
 related_article5:
-    id: 169862
+    id: 169860
-    title: What is the difference between active and reactive power in AC circuits?
+    title: >-
+        What are the electrical characteristics of an ideal capacitor in a sinusoidal AC regime?
     subject: Engineering
-    url: /learn/engineering/questions/what-is-the-difference-between-active-and-reactive-power-in-ac-circuits
+    url: /learn/engineering/questions/what-are-the-electrical-characteristics-of-an-ideal-capacitor-in-a-sinusoidal-ac-regime
 ---

 &nbsp;